rbattistini/SimpleNetworkSimulator/README.md

 `./main.py`

-> **Note:** the simulation will automatically stop itself after one minute if no command line arguments are given.

 ## Stop the simulation

 Just press `CTRL+C` on the terminal in which the main script was launched.
 This will send a SIGINT to all the members of the network launched by the main script.

-Note that the simulation will stop automatically if one termination condition that was specified at the time the main script was launched is met.

 ## Requirements